Serologic Crossmatch

 • Only units demonstrably compatible in both phases are released for transfusion.

-Principle of Serologic Crossmatching
+Principle of Serologic Crossmatch

-The serological crossmatching acts as the final guardian of transfusion safety.
+The serological crossmatch acts as the final guardian of transfusion safety.
 It verifies ABO compatibility and hunts for hidden dangers like antibodies that might've slipped past initial screening.
 It mixes recipient serum with donor red blood cells, checking for immediate reactions like clumping (agglutination) or breakdown (hemolysis).
 If these occur, it indicates an incompatible match, prompting further investigation.
 Conversely, no agglutination in a patient with a negative antibody screen signifies a compatible match, greenlighting the transfusion.

-The serological crossmatching is the final checkpoint before a transfusion, ensuring compatibility between donor red blood cells and the recipient’s blood.
+The serological crossmatch is the final checkpoint before a transfusion, ensuring compatibility between donor red blood cells and the recipient’s blood.
 It functions as a double-check for ABO compatibility and detects even weak antibodies missed by screening tests.
 By mixing patient plasma with donor cells and observing for clumping (agglutination) or destruction (hemolysis), the test identifies potentially harmful reactions.
 If such reactions occur, the donor unit is deemed incompatible, and further investigation is needed.
 Conversely, no clumping indicates compatibility, assuming the patient’s antibody screen was negative.
 This crucial step helps prevent transfusion complications, ensuring safe and effective blood transfusions.

 Agglutination